kubeedge/examples/kubeedge-counter-demo/README.md

   ![web ui](./images/web-ui.png)

-* Choose `ON` option, and click `Execute`, from edge side, user can see counter start to count.
+* Choose `ON` option, and click `Execute`, then user can see counter start to count by `docker logs -f counter-container-id` at edge side.

 * Choose `STATUS` option, then click `Execute` to get the counter status, finally counter status and current counter value will display in web.